- Tier: Tier 2: Early intervention cohort-specific support

 Detailed cost

-At this minimum cost, schools receive delivery of Journey of Hope to 3 groups of 510 students, one day per week over 8 weeks (each student receives 8 sessions) by 2 facilitators.
-Schools in the same region can combine resources to meet the 30-person cap.
+For the total program cost, schools receive delivery of Journey of Hope to 3 groups of 5–10 students, one day per week over 8 weeks (each student receives 8 sessions) by 2 facilitators, a report and resources for teachers.
+Schools in the same region can combine resources to meet the 15–30 student requirement.

-Additional costs include facilitator travel costs which are on-charged to schools in regional areas at $0.96 per kilometre (excluding GST).
+Additional costs include facilitator travel costs which are on-charged to schools in regional areas at $1.06 per kilometre (including GST).

 Updated